 The 100 Club subscription becomes due on the 1st January each year.
 The number and value of the prizes will depend on the number of members.
 We aim to return 40% to 50% of proceeds in prizes with the remainder donated to work of the Secular Franciscan Order GB National Council.

-For the 2017 draw we are accepting entries through to the end of June 2017.
-We may hold hold two draws, most likely in summer and in the autumn.
+For the 2017 draw we are accepting entries for an extended period to the end of September 2017.
+The draw will take place in the 4th quarter 2017.

 The 2016 draw took place at the National Council meeting held on 10th December.
 Four prizes of £50 each went to Theresa Caddy (York), ‘Blessed John Duns Scotus’ Fraternity (Ipswich), Roger Yelland (Stratford) and Philip McKen (RIP) / Derrick Tranter.
 Please keep Philip McKen, who passed away in 2016, in your prayers.

 The 2015 draw took place in December 2015.
 Four prizes of £50 went to the Inverness fraternity, Gerard Charnock (Chorley / Blackpool), Cynthia Savory (Bedford), and Dorothy Harte (Portsmouth).

 The 2014 draw took place at the national executive meeting at Stratford on 15th November 2014.
 Four prizes of £50 went to David Morton (Ipswich), Doreen Jansen (Croydon), Michael Carter (Chorley), and John Bradley (Croydon).

 The 2013 draw took place at the national council meeting at the Poor Clares, Arkley on 7th December 2013.
 Four prizes of £50 went to Portsmouth Fraternity, Chorley Fraternity, Derrick Tranter, and Michael Carter.